Effective Date: June 20, 2023

 A guest can be defined as a non-student, a family member, an alumnus, or another Stonehill student not assigned to a particular room.
 Whether during the day or overnight, guests are only permitted to be in that individual residence hall room with the consent of a resident’s roommate(s).
 Students are expected to communicate with each other in order to work out arrangements for guests within a shared room.
 Members of the Residence Life staff are available to assist students who may require support or guidance in working with a roommate about the presence of guests in their shared space/suite/house, especially in cases where a roommate displays a lack of consideration for others or abuses the privilege of hosting guests.

-All non-student guests and commuters must be registered in accordance with the guest registration process and must carry a valid photo I.D. and approved guest pass at all times.
+All evening/overnight guests of residential students (including commuter students) must be registered in accordance with the guest registration process and must carry a valid form of photo identification and approved guest pass at all times.
+Guests must be registered upon arrival to campus.
+An evening/overnight guest is defined as any individual who is visiting a residential student after 8:00pm on any day.
 Individuals who have been trespassed from the College or are restricted for any reason may not be registered as a guest.

 Students are permitted to host no more than two guests during any period of time.
 Guests cannot stay beyond two days in a one-week period.
 If a guest is under the age of 17, the student must obtain permission from their Residence Director.
-As is the expectation with our students, guests must use a bathroom designated for their gender or gender-neutral.
+As is the expectation with our students, guests must use a bathroom designated for their gender or a gender-inclusive bathroom.

 Students are responsible for the conduct of their guests and for ensuring that guests adhere to all College policies.
+Failure to register a guest does not absolve the host of this responsibility.
 Student hosts must be with their non-student guest(s) at all times unless authorized by the Residence Life Office.
-If a non-student guest is found without a host or in violation of College policy, he/she may be immediately removed from campus.
+If a non-student guest is found without a host or in violation of College policy, they may be immediately removed from campus and restricted from returning to campus in the future.
+The College assumes no responsibility for guests that are not students and reserves the right to restrict guests at any time.

 Students in violation of this policy are subject to the College’s Community Standards process and may receive sanctions including, but not limited to, loss of guest privileges.